 A record of the appointment is contained in the report of the Board of Directors to the House of Delegates.

 Retiring Trust members' terms expire at the conclusion of the Trust meeting held at the AVMA annual meeting, and new Trust members' terms commence at the conclusion of this same meeting.

 Each successor trustee must indicate to the Trust in writing that he or she accepts the terms of the Trust Agreement.

 On April 4, 1982, the Board of Directors created for this Trust an ex officio, non-voting trustee's position.
 That position is not tied to any specific AVMA position title as of July 20, 1986.

 The trustees consider changes in the insurance program regarding benefits and types of coverage; they review the actions of the insurance company and broker in promoting the plans; they give close attention to the administration of the program as conducted by the business partners; they review complaints from members and request adjustments when justified; they determine distribution of dividends and are responsible for all matters related to the conduct of the AVMA Group Health and Life Insurance Trust.

 The trustees should have an interest in the subject of insurance and should be willing to devote substantial amounts of time on occasion to projects undertaken by the Trust.

 The chair of the Trust is elected annually by the trustees.

 The trustees hold three meetings annually - one in the spring, one in the fall, and one at the site of the AVMA annual meeting in July.
-The spring and fall meetings are held in the Chicago area unless business dictates that they hold the meeting at other locations.
 The Trust may meet more frequently as necessary.
 Committees and subcommittees of the Trust may meet as needed and in such locations as is deemed necessary by the Trust chair.

 2017 American Veterinary Medical Association